Over 40 real ales & 15 ciders from all parts of The Shire & beyond!

-J.R.R Tolkien often visited his son John at Stonyhurst College in Hurst Green, Lancashire and it’s widely believed that the beautiful Ribble Valley countryside and the mystical Forest of Bowland were amongst Tolkien’s influences for Middle Earth - the setting for his masterpiece, The Lord Of The Rings.
+J.R.R Tolkien often visited his son John at Stonyhurst College in Hurst Green in Lancashire and it is widely believed that the beautiful countryside of the Ribble Valley and the mystical & rugged Forest of Bowland were amongst Tolkien’s influences for Middle Earth - the setting for his masterpiece novel, The Lord Of The Rings.

-Names which occur in The Lord of the Rings are strikingly similar to local names, Shire Lane in the village of Hurst Green and the River Shirebourn, a near perfect match for the Shireburn family who built Stonyhurst; and was the wooden ferry across the nearby River Ribble the inspiration for Buckleberry Ferry on the Brandywine River?
+A number of names which occur in The Lord of the Rings are very similar to names found locally, including Shire Lane in the village of Hurst Green and the River Shirebourn; a near perfect match to the surname Shireburn.
+The Shireburn family built Stonyhurst; and might the Hacking Ferry across the River Ribble be the inspiration for Buckleberry Ferry on the Brandywine River?

 “Hobbit’s would eat six meals a day if they could, with their preferences being two breakfasts as well as plenty of ale, meat, tea, bread, and cake.”